xLeitix/jcloudscale/docs/BuildingServerImages.md

 # Building your Image

 1. Start off by launching a new instance in your cloud.
 This instance will serve as the blueprint of our JCloudScale image.
 The size of the instance does not matter, but the operating system should be Linux-based.
 The following discussion will assume that you are using Ubuntu 12.04, 12.10 or 13.04.
-Other Linux-based distributions will work as well, but you may need to use different distro-specific mechanisms to e.g., install the JCloudScale service.
+Other Linux-based distributions should work as well, but you may need to use different distro-specific mechanisms to e.g., install the JCloudScale service.
 We assume that you are logged into the server using a user named `ubuntu`.
 1. Install Maven 3 and Java 7 on this host, e.g., run `sudo apt-get update; sudo apt-get install openjdk-7-jdk maven`
 1. Create a new directory `mkdir /home/ubuntu/JCloudScaleService`.
 In this directory, add the following `pom.xml` Maven POM file: